makersacademy/rps-challenge/README.md

 3. The Player class will be responsible for selecting moves and storing those moves.
 In order to pass the feature tests, each move selection redirects to a different route so now I will need to consolidate all move selections to one route called '/outcome'

+4. Create a Computer class for the human player to play against.
+Computer player's move will be randomised using #sample.

 ### Installation

 Install Bundler and the relevant gems with the below commands: